icyJoseph/reflux/README.md

 # Reflux

+> Playing around ⚗🧪⚛️

+Contructs a bus for your React Components.

 > Similar Approach to Flux

-Contructs a bus for your React Components.

 The bus is reached through a notification function that takes in a payload and passes it to all bus participants.
 Each participant interfaces with the bus through a `reducer`.
 Therefore the payload must be an action, although there is no checks for this in place at the moment.